FAQ

 Do you remember when you first got interested in thrifting?

 Yes!
 I was maybe 13 and my mom and my friend's mom used to drop us off downtown to just hang out, meet up with friends, etc. It was like our version of going to the mall.
 That is when I discovered the meaning of vintage.
 There were several stores downtown that sold vintage clothing, old Levis, platform shoes, and bell bottom pants.
 Some of the stores that I can remember back in those days were Granny's attic, Uncle Alberts, Go Clothing, and the Oracle.
-I know there were several more back in those days, just can't think of them off the top of my head.... anyway, once we realized that most of those places got their clothes from the Potters House, Salvation Army, and estate sales, we decided to cut out the middle man and oh, did we have a ball doing it!
-Every single weekend you could catch us in the 'mountain of clothing' at the thrift stores where we would walk out with garbage bags full of cool clothes (the clothing was sold by the pound back then) that we would then alter, reinvent, and make them our own!
+I know there were several more back in those days, just can't think of them off the top of my head.... anyway, once we realized that most of those places got their clothes from the Potters House, Salvation Army, and estate sales, I decided to cut out the middle man and oh, did I have a ball doing it!
+Every single weekend you could catch me in the 'mountain of clothing' at the thrift stores where I would walk out with garbage bags full of cool clothes (the clothing was sold by the pound back then) that I would then alter, reinvent, and make them my own!
 There hasn't been a moment since that i have not appreciated the art of thrifting.

 Where are you from originally?
 Did you grow up on a farm?